How to Fix Outlook Error 0x80040119: 6 Proven Methods

 #Bottom Line

 Start with scanpst.exe against your PST file.
-It cleared 0x80040119 on most of the Outlook profiles we tested, runs in a reasonable time, and costs nothing.
+It clears 0x80040119 on most affected Outlook profiles, runs in a reasonable time, and costs nothing.
 If scanpst runs clean but the error returns, use File > Account Settings > Repair to fix IMAP authentication.
 Reserve Office Online Repair and a fresh Outlook profile for the stubborn cases where the corruption sits outside the PST itself.

 #Frequently Asked Questions